 What are foodborne viruses?

-A foodborne illness is caused by eating food or drinking a beverage that is contaminated by bacteria, viruses or parasites.
+A foodborne illness is caused by consuming a food or drink that is contaminated by bacteria, viruses or parasites.

 In the European Union, viruses are estimated to be responsible for almost 12% of all foodborne outbreaks in 2007.
 In the UK is estimated that viruses are responsible for 18% of UK foodborne disease.